 Changing disk to IDE from SATA did the trick and I managed to boot on VirtualBox.
 Here is the successful P2V with disk2vhd

 Install the latest guest additions to get more features and performance boost.
 It took around one hour to convert 60 GB data (included required two partitions).

-I hope this guide would be helpful, even though it had been demonstrated on Windows 7 host computer with older versions of VirtualBox and Disk2VHD, still it will work for Windows 8.1, Windows 10 and latest versions of Oracle VirtualBox.
+Even though these steps had been demonstrated on Windows 7 host computer with older versions of VirtualBox and Disk2VHD, still, it will work for Windows 8.1, Windows 10 and latest versions of Oracle VirtualBox.